 Referrals for Basic Needs ~ Residents receive referrals to acquire necessities such as food, clothing, shelter and health care within the NCC network or other locations.

-Transportation ~ Social Services provides transportation to the seniors and families who live within NCC network.
+Transportation ~ Resident Services provides transportation to the seniors and families who live within the NCC network.
 The residents are taken on trips to restaurants, museums, shopping centers and special events.

 Health Clinics ~ Residents can take advantage of two health clinics staffed by a physician and nurse at the following locations:

 Associates (180 South Orange Ave., Newark, NJ) – Every first Thursday from 10:30 a.m. to 12:30 p.m.